Achievable logoAchievable logo

 Irony

 There are three kinds of irony: dramatic, situational, and verbal.
-In each case, what’s intended isn’t what happens, so you can think of irony as an expression of dashed expectations.
-The ironic writer is cynical and expects undesirable outcomes as a matter of course.
+In each case, what you expect isn’t what happens.
+You can think of irony as a contrast between expectation and reality.

-Dramatic irony occurs when the audience knows more about the characters’ situation than the characters do themselves.
-For example, in Shakespeare’s play Othello, the villain Iago announces his evil plan to make Othello mad with jealousy so that the audience can see exactly how Othello is duped into distrusting his wife without being fooled themselves.
+Dramatic irony occurs when the audience knows more about the characters’ situation than the characters do.
+For example, in Shakespeare’s play Othello, the villain Iago announces his evil plan to make Othello mad with jealousy.
+Because the audience knows the plan, it can watch how Othello is tricked into distrusting his wife without being fooled themselves.

 Situational irony occurs when the outcome of a situation is the opposite of what was intended.
 For example, in The Wizard of Oz, the characters travel to ask a wizard to grant them their heart’s desire; ironically, they learn that they already had it.

 Verbal irony occurs when what is said is the opposite of what’s meant.
-For example, if Bill gets into a car crash and misses his job interview, he might announce ironically, “I had a great day,” when what he means is that he had a really bad day.
+For example, if Bill gets into a car crash and misses his job interview, he might say, “I had a great day,” when he means he had a terrible day.

 Allegory